Generative Art & Image Analyses2018

 EssayTyper: It types your essays for you!Website April 2012

-EssayTyper.com uses a patented combination of Wikipedia and magic to write any essay in the world for you, in mere seconds.
+EssayTyper.com uses a shadowy algorithm known as Wikipedia to write any essay in the world for you, in mere seconds.

 Just enter your topic of choice and start slapping that keyboard - EssayTyper will do the rest!